The topic describes the CyberArk Secrets Provider for Kubernetes.

 secrets/password variables in Conjur.
 You update the original Kubernetes Secret yaml with a mapping to these variables in Conjur, for example:

-Supported for the Secrets Provider as a sidecar/init container
+Supported for the Secrets Provider as a sidecar or init container only.

-Kubernetes applications can consume secrets in Conjur directly through one or more secrets files accessed through a shared, mounted volume.
+Kubernetes applications can consume Conjur secrets directly through one or more secrets files accessed through a shared, mounted volume.

 Providing secrets in this way should require zero application changes, as reading local secrets files is a common, platform-agnostic delivery method.

-The Secrets Provider can be configured to create and write multiple secrets files containing secrets from Conjur.
+The Secrets Provider can be configured to create and write multiple secrets files containing Conjur secrets.
 Each secrets file is configured independently as a group of Kubernetes Pod Annotations, collectively referred to as a "secret group".

-For more information about how to set up the Secrets Provider to consume secrets through secrets files, see Secrets Provider - Init container/Sidecar - Push-to-File mode.
+For more information about how to set up this deployment method, see Secrets Provider - init container/sidecar - Push-to-File mode.

 You can convert existing application deployments that push Conjur secrets to Kubernetes Secrets to push to secrets files instead.
 For details, see Convert existing Secrets Provider deployments to Push-to-File.